JHU-PL-Lab/www-fpse/lecture/lists.md

 let map l ~f = List.fold ~f:(fun accum elt -> accum @ [f elt]) ~init:[] l
 ```

-This function is identical to `List.map` described above.

 If you wanted to use `fold_right` to build map it would be somewhat similar:
 ```ocaml
 let map_right l ~f = List.fold_right ~f:(fun elt accum -> (f elt) :: accum) ~init:[] l;;
 ```
-Note that `map_right` is more efficient, `::` takes unit time and `@` is linear in size of left list.
+Note that `map_right` is much more efficient, `::` takes unit time and `@` is linear in size of left list.

 #### Folding and efficiency

-Here is possible code for `fold_right` to help understand it:
+Let us review left vs right folding and reflect on efficiency.
+Here are two implementations similar to the above ones:

 ```ocaml
 let rec fold_right ~f l ~init =